digitalinteraction/deconf-ui-toolkit/README.md

   - bulma variables where available
 - only default exports from `.vue` files
 - specific import filenames where not ts/js
-- "story" snippet for setting up stories
+- VSCode "story" snippet for setting up stories
 - `../lib/module` for common logic in components
 - `../story-lib/module` for common logic in stories
 - prefer verbosity in stories so they are self-enclosed
 - don't use `Vue.extend` because it ends up with a different global `vue` which has different routes.

-> WIP

 ---